 . . .

 Aside from showing support for, and learning from, members of the greater WordPress community, the primary reason I went was to engage deeper with the Genesis community.
-I knew there was going to be a number of customers, designers, and developers there, so I wanted to be present.
+I knew there was going to be many customers, designers, and developers there, so I wanted to be present.

 On Saturday night, more than a hundred people showed up to our Genesis meetup, and I was overwhelmed with gratitude.
-I was thankful that folks chose to be there, that folks choose to use our products, and that they trust us enough to build their businesses around them.
+I was thankful that folks chose to be there, that they decide to use our products, and that they trust us enough to build their businesses around them.

 . . .

 The first year there were four of us, and this year there will be eight.
-All of us are creative entrepreneurs, who make our living online, and just so happen to enjoy skiing and snowboarding.
-We also have wives who love us and support an event—unoffical, mind you—where men get to “do their thing” in the wild.
+All of us are creative entrepreneurs, who make our living online, and enjoy skiing and snowboarding.
+We also have wives who love us and support an event—unofficial, mind you—where men get to “do their thing” in the wild.

-Next week I will be getting on a plane and flying to Denver, Colorado.
-Once there, I’ll be renting a car and driving up to the mountains of Breckenridge—but I won’t be doing it alone.
-I’ll be doing it with 7 other guys, we call it Brocation.
+Next week I am getting on a plane and flying to Denver, Colorado.
+Once there, I’ll be renting a car and driving up to the mountains—but I won’t be doing it alone.
+I’ll be doing it with seven other guys; we call it Brocation.